Special Scholarships and Programs

 Build Albion Fellows

-Each year up to 10 students from the City of Albion will be offered the opportunity to serve as a Build Albion Fellow.
-These students will be provided with tuition, housing and meals for four years in exchange for working in and serving the Albion community.
+What does that mean?
+Each year up to 10 students from the Greater Albion area and surrounding communities will be offered the opportunity to serve as a Build Albion Fellow.
+These students will be provided with tuition, room and board for four years in exchange for working in and serving the Albion community.

 Distinguished Awards Programs